Mandatory evacuations ordered after fast-moving fire erupts in Simi Valley

 The fire, which is being called The Easy Fire, was reported in the 200 block of W. Los Angeles Avenue located near the 118 Freeway and Madera Road around 6 a.m.
-It was initially reported at an estimated 15 acres and expanded to 407 acres by 8 a.m.
-The fire was spreading toward the 23 Freeway, the Ventura County Fire Department said.
+It was initially reported at an estimated 15 acres.
+The fire was at 1,300 acres and was 0 percent contained by 10 a.m.
+The fire was spreading west toward the 23 Freeway, the Ventura County Fire Department said.

+Three strike teams with the Los Angeles Fire Department were sent to the area to assist Ventura County firefighters amid ongoing high wind conditions, Los Angeles Fire Department Chief Ralph M. Terrazas announced.

+Southern California Edison shut-off power for 11,252 Ventura County residents as Santa Ana winds continued to rage in the area.

 EVACUATION ORDERS